giannisalinetti/origin-singlemaster/README.md

 Keep in mind that the default cluster-admin user, **system:admin** cannot be used to login with password from remote hosts.

-To add a new user:
+To add new users in OpenShift:

 ```
 htpasswd -b /etc/origin/master/htpasswd admin openshift
 htpasswd -b /etc/origin/master/htpasswd developer developer
 ```